mtayyabqureshi/CovidData-SQL_Analysis/README.md

 The project is organized into the following files and folders:

-README.md: This file provides an overview of the project and its contents. covid-data-analysis.sql: This SQL file contains the queries used to analyze the COVID-19 dataset. data/: This folder contains the COVID-19 dataset used in the analysis.
+README.md: This file provides an overview of the project and its contents.
+CovidDataAnalysis.sql: This SQL file contains the queries used to analyze the COVID-19 dataset.

 # Results
 The data analysis revealed several insights, including: